We will return to the Deep Purple Project after this instalment of Getting More Tale.

 I will give Ian Johnson credit for one thing, which is while I was still listening to Iron Maiden and Kiss, he had discovered a newer heavier band called Metallica.
 They only had two albums out, Kill ‘Em All and Ride the Lightning.
 “Have you ever heard Metallica?” he asked me.
 “You will.”
 He brought the tapes to school and played a track or two.
 Giving credit when it’s due, Ian was the first kid I knew to have heard of Metallica.
 He was on top of his heavy metal.

 That is, until 1986.
 That is when Ian Johnson dropped the metal and went full-bore new wave.
 “Girls don’t like heavy metal,” he explained to me during a heated argument.
 Girls.
 PAH!
+Like many kids, Ian turned from friend to bully later in school.

 This one is for Ian Johnson wherever you are.
 I’m sure he’s still out there, consulting Disney on the new Star Wars movie backed by a squad of fully trained ninjas.